-In accordance with Article 106 of the Bank's Articles of Association, the Directors listed below retire by rotation and being eligible, offer themselves for re-election:
+In accordance with Article 106 of the Bank's Articles of Association, High Chief Samuel Oni - one of the directors, retired by rotation and being eligible, offer himself for re-election while the below listed directors are new appointees subject to CBN approval.

-- (a) Air Vice Marshal Olufemi Soewu (Rtd) - (b) Mr. Madu Hamman
+- (a) Ms. Jewel Okwechime - (b) Mrs. Christabel Onyejekwe